daniel-centore/ParlerScraper/README.md

 * The results are automatically saved in the file `parler_scraper_database.db` in the same directory as the software.
 * If you want to do the equivalent of "Save as...", just copy the file somewhere else and rename it.
 * You can also delete the file from the original location and restart the application to force it to do a new scrape from scratch, instead of adding to existing data.
-* You can also manually delete all of the scrape ranges where `scrape_start` is NOT `1970-01-01T00:00:00.000Z_0` and all of the posts using a tool like "DB Browser for SQLite".
+* You can also manually delete all of the scrape ranges where `scrape_successful=1` and all of the posts using a tool like "DB Browser for SQLite".
 This will give the software lots of user and hashtag seeds to choose from and also prevents it from trying to scrape hashtags and users from time ranges which we know cause the API to crash, while still giving you a fresh random sample.

 ## Accessing the Results